Quantum Tomography of Suspended Carbon Nanotubes: System Hamiltonian for the AFM-driven CNT in the Rotating Wave Approximation

-\textit{Physical system and mechanical drive --} A single‑walled CNT of length \(L\) is doubly clamped across a nanofabricated trench (Fig. \ref{fig:schematics}).
-At dilution-refrigerator temperatures (\(T=50\,\mathrm{mK}\)), in ultrahigh vacuum (\(P<10^{-7}\,\mathrm{Torr}\)), and after sideband or feedback cooling to a mean phonon occupancy $\bar{n}\ll1$, the CNT fundamental flexural mode behaves as a quantized harmonic oscillator of angular frequency \(\omega_{0}\), with only the ground and first excited states occupied \cite{schwab_putting_2005, lahaye_approaching_2004, WilsonRae2007PRL, Urgell2020NatPhys}.
-By restricting the Hilbert space to the lowest two states \(\{\ket{0},\ket{1}\}\), the CNT can be treated as an effective two‑level system (TLS), described using the Pauli operators \(\sigma_{z}=\ket{1}\!\bra{1}-\ket{0}\!\bra{0}\) and \(\sigma_{x}=\ket{0}\!\bra{1}+\ket{1}\!\bra{0}\).
+\textit{Physical system}.
+We consider a single-wall carbon nanotube (CNT) of length $L$, doubly clamped across a nanofabricated trench and positioned near an AFM tip (Fig.~1 in the main text).
+As discussed in the main text, the CNT fundamental flexural mode at cryogenic temperature ($\sim 10\mathrm{mK}$) can be described as an anharmonic oscillator with frequency $\omega_{0}$ and anharmonic separation $K$.
+When $|K|$ exceeds both the decoherence rate $\Gamma_2$ and the typical on-resonance Rabi frequency generated by AFM actuation $\Omega_R$, the driven dynamics remains confined to the lowest two states \(\{\ket{0},\ket{1}\}\).
+We may therefore truncate the Hilbert space to the ground and first excited state and treat the CNT as an effective two-level system (TLS), described by the Pauli operators \(\sigma_{z}=\ket{1}\!\bra{1}-\ket{0}\!\bra{0}\) and \(\sigma_{x}=\ket{0}\!\bra{1}+\ket{1}\!\bra{0}\).
+The Hamiltonian for the undriven TLS is

+with $\omega_{01}$ denoting the transition frequency between the two levels.
+As discussed in the main text, for the Kerr model (described by Eq.~1 in the main text) the fundamental transition satisfies $\omega_{01}=\omega_0$.
+For notational simplicity, we therefore write $\omega_0$ for the $\ket{0}\!\leftrightarrow\!\ket{1}$ transition frequency throughout this manuscript.